codymlewis/SecOpt/supplementary_material.md

 # iDLG and CPL Attack Results

-Results of the experiments using the iDLG~\cite{zhao2020idlg} and CPL~\cite{wei2020framework} gradient inversion attacks are shown in the table below.
+Results of the experiments using the iDLG https://arxiv.org/abs/2001.02610 and CPL https://link.springer.com/chapter/10.1007/978-3-030-58951-6_27 gradient inversion attacks are shown in the table below.

 \begin{table}
 \centering